Dates & Times:

 Instructor: Bernhard Kerres

-Target Audience: Musicians, ensembles, orchestras, promoters, concert halls, festivals, etc.
+Target Audience: Musicians, ensembles, orchestras, promoters, concert halls, festivals, sponsors, donors, board members of non-profits, fundraisers, etc.

 Maximum Number of Participants: 24